Rodney Stilwell: Amateur career

 In 1984, Stilwell captured his first Staten Island Amateur Golf Championship scrambling through 33 holes of match play at Richmond County Country Club to dethrone the 1983 champion, Scott Ireland, in the final round.
 In 1986, Stilwell won his first Staten Island Classic Golf Championship by overcoming leader Pete Meuer in the final round.
 He shot a 1-under-par 71, securing a six-stroke victory over second-place finisher Bob Britton in the 54-hole tournament.

 Stilwell took a hiatus from competitive golf, retiring from 1988 to 2002, due to family obligations and debilitating right knee pain stemming from a childhood bus accident that nearly claimed his life.

 In 2002, he made a determined return to competitive golf, competing on a repaired and reconstructed right knee.
 Between 2002 and 2012, he won the Staten Island Classic twice, the Staten Island Amateur once, and claimed titles in both the Staten Island Senior Amateur and the Staten Island Senior Classic.

-In 2013, Stilwell achieved a feat that no other golfer on Staten Island had ever accomplished, cementing his legacy among the island's elite amateurs.
-He became the first and only man to complete the elusive "Staten Island Slam," capturing titles in the Staten Island Amateur, the Staten Island Classic, the Senior Amateur, and the Senior Classic—all in the same year.
-This historic accomplishment set him apart as a true legend in the world of amateur golf on Staten Island.
+In 2013, Stilwell achieved a feat that no other golfer on Staten Island had ever accomplished, tecoming he first and only man to complete the eStaten Island Slam," capturing titles in the Staten Island Amateur, the Staten Island Classic, the Senior Amateur, and the Senior Classic—all in the same year.